Last Updated on April 20, 2023

-Blooming coffee at the start of brewing can help your coffee achieve its full flavor and aroma by drawing trapped carbon dioxide gas out of the roasted coffee grounds.
+Blooming coffee at the start of brewing can help your coffee achieve its full flavor and aroma.
+The purpose of blooming coffee is to draw trapped carbon dioxide gas out of the roasted coffee grounds.
 It’s a simple process, and if you want to avoid unnecessary sour notes in your brew, it’s 30 or 40 seconds well spent.

 What is blooming coffee?